- Wide range of fuel-stingy options

-The Volkswagen Golf was one of the first small hatchbacks to transcend humble economy-car roots, but it's by no means a solo act as a class benchmark today.
-Now, the Mazda 3 and Ford Focus have nudged their way onto that particular stage, while Honda, Hyundai and Kia still take occasional swings at the Golf and its performance variant, the GTI.
+The Volkswagen Golf was one of the first compact hatchbacks to transcend the 'economy car' label; yet today it's by no means a solo act.
+Now, it stands as a class benchmark against the Mazda 3 and Ford Focus, which have also nudged their way onto that particular stage, while Honda, Hyundai and Kia still take occasional swings at the Golf and its performance variant, the GTI.

 While those other hatchbacks have gotten lighter and more lithe, the Golf has been putting on weight, going a little grey in recent years.
 That's stopped with the 2015 VW Golf -- a two- or four-door hatchback that turns back the clock to its best days.
 It's lighter but larger, more powerful but more fuel-efficient, more spacious but more nimble, too.
 And as of mid-year, VW has added a Golf SportWagen too--the newest generation of what we previously knew as the Jetta SportWagen, though it was a Golf wagon everywhere else.